better-incidents/foundations-of-incident-management/README.md

 * Mitigation - What we consider mitigation, and what we do when we've mitigated.
 * Durable resolution - What does a durable resolution mean, and how we collaborate to achieve it.

+The process documentation is a great starting point for teams looking to implement an incident management process.

 * [Use the response process](docs/incident_process.md)

 ### Incident Principles 🧐